 Making a Diagnosis

-- Children may not verbalise pain and non-verbal clues are important (e.g facial expression, withdrawal of a limb).
+- Children may not verbalise pain and non-verbal clues are important (e.g., facial expression, withdrawal of a limb).

-- Normal musculoskeletal development is important to know as there are normal variants and ranges of joint movement, leg alignment, gait and motor milestones change with age.
+- Normal musculoskeletal development is important to know as there are normal variants.
+Furthermore, ranges of joint movement, leg alignment, gait pattern, and motor milestones all change with age.
 You need to know what is normal to be able to identify what is abnormal.